saambarati/profiles/readme.md

 will print the time it took between the last suite duo of  `beg('test1')` and `end('test1')`.

-You can also run a suite of profiles for one given name and profiler will collect an array of beginning and ending time values.
+You can also run a suite of profiles for one given name and profiles will collect an array of beginning and ending time values.
-Profiler also provides a convenience `reduce` method to take the ending array and the beginning array and produces a new array with the diffs between their times.
+Profiles also provides a convenience `reduce` method to take the ending array and the beginning array and produces a new array with the diffs between their times.

     var i = 1
     function testSet() {
       setTimeout(function() {
         if ((i % 2)) {
-          profiler.beg('test')
+          profiles.beg('test')
         } else {
-          console.log(profiler.end('test')) //prints the most current profile time }
+          console.log(profiles.end('test')) //prints the most current profile time }
         i+=1
         if (i < 20) {
           testSet()
         } else {
-          console.log(profiler.reduce('test')) //will print a new array
+          console.log(profiles.reduce('test')) //will print a new array
         }
       }, 100)
     }